 The development of a new product, feature, or release usually has multiple sprints.
 In this section, you will add a new sprint and look at the available options.

 To add a sprint, follow these steps:

-On the capture page you can add sprints, stories, planning, and documents that can be used in your project.
-The Stories tab shows the existing stories and sprints.
+Under the Collaborate category you can add sprints, stories, planning, and documents that can be used in your app.
+The Stories page shows the existing stories and sprints.

-- There is one default sprint called Get started, which is automatically created when you create a new project.
-You need a clean project, so select the Get started sprint, click the delete button, and then click OK to delete the sprint.
+There is one default sprint called Get started, which is automatically created when you create a new project.
+You need a clean sprint, so delete the Get started sprint by clicking on the bin.

-The default duration of a sprint in Mendix is two weeks, wihhc starts the moment you create the sprint.
-Check **customize** to select a different start date.
+The default duration of a sprint in Mendix is two weeks, which starts the moment you create the sprint.
+Check customize to select a different start date.